raganwald/raganwald.github.com/index.md

 ### I ship products

 *“Reg crossed role and organizational lines to constantly better the company and increase in scale our impact on the market, our products, and customers.”*
-—MC, Investor, Startup Advisor, and former VP Product and Marketing, PagerDuty
+—Michael Cucci, Investor, Startup Advisor, and former VP Product and Marketing, PagerDuty

+*“Reg and I worked together for a year and a half.
+During that time, he spearheaded the effort to produce JProbe Threadalyzer, and then shepherded the entire JProbe suite through two subsequent upgrade releases.
+By that time, Threadalyzer had all but elimi- nated its competition in the Java thread analysis space, and JProbe had become
+KL's major source of revenue.”*
+—Christian Jaekl, Software Engineer and Concurrency Domain Expert

 I have shipped as a Technical Product Manager, Program Manager, and in hands-on engineering roles.
 My work is informed by my professional experience in consulting, technology marketing, and enterprise sales.
 I am a past-member of both the Toronto Computer-Human Interaction ACM-SIG and the Toronto Product Management Association.